tryton-vanmeer/tryton-vanmeer.github.io/content/posts/2020-04-17-custom-arch-linux-image.md

 ## build.sh

 The releng profile has a `build.sh` script that will build you an `*.iso`.
 I modified the script to create a loopback image with an EFI System Partition and copy the nessacary files to that.
 This removes the dependecy of syslinux/isolinux and makes the image simplier.
-This results in a `*.img` file instead of an {{< icon disc >}} ISO, and it won't boot on legacy BIOS systems.
+This results in a `*.img` file instead of an ISO, and it won't boot on legacy BIOS systems.
 But that's not an issue for me.

 I also cleaned up the script, making sure it passed [ShellCheck](https://github.com/koalaman/shellcheck).